xsdc/AppleStoreGlucode/DesignPatterns/AppleStoreChainOfResponsibility/README.md

 - We're using a closure to communicate the result of the request.

 - The `Request` object can be used at any point in the chain.

+- The `next` property is used to maintain a reference to the next handler in the chain.

 ```swift
 protocol Handler {